allenrobel/ndfc-python/docs/scripts/credentials.md

 Read credentials specific to `ndfc-python` from an Ansible Vault file and print them.

+## Expected keys

-The following keys are expected to be in the Ansible Vault.
+The following keys are expected to be present in the Ansible Vault.
+An error will result if these are not present.

-- nd_domain
+### nd_domain

-  - Nexus Dashboard login domain
+Nexus Dashboard login domain

-- nd_ip4
+### nd_ip4

-  - Nexus Dashboard IPv4 address
+Nexus Dashboard IPv4 address
-- nd_password
+### nd_password

-  - Nexus Dashboard password
+Nexus Dashboard password

-- nd_username
+### nd_username

-  - Nexus Dashboard username
+Nexus Dashboard username

-- nxos_password
+### nxos_password

-  - NX-OS switches password
+NX-OS switches password.
-  - Used for Nexus Dashboard Fabric Contoller switch discovery
+Used for Nexus Dashboard Fabric Contoller switch discovery

-- nxos_username
+### nxos_username

-  - NX-OS switches username
+NX-OS switches username.
-  - Used for Nexus Dashboard Fabric Contoller switch discovery
+Used for Nexus Dashboard Fabric Contoller switch discovery

 ## Example Usage